 This example of an equity release calculator is a great way to see what is available.

-The difference between profitability and going out of business is a compelling enough reason to act and the smart action is to get a specialist debt assistant from a professional.
+The difference between profitability and going out of business is a compelling enough reason to act.
+The smart action is to get a specialist debt assistant from a professional.

-Employing a reputable debt collection agency can help you deal with this most sensitive of issues and similarly sensitive debts, such as funeral costs.
+A reputable debt collection agency can help you deal with this issue and similarly sensitive debts, such as funeral costs.

 Your care home has to be sustainable in terms of meeting its overheads and liabilities.
 The non-payment of fees are detrimental to that so you need to take action or face financial ruin.

-Working on your behalf, a debt collection agency can make contact with the debtor in a friendly and professional way that absolutely takes the feelings of all parties into consideration.
+Working on your behalf, a debt collection agency can make contact with the debtor in a friendly and professional way.
+They will absolutely take the feelings of all parties into consideration.

-There are even particular agencies that have specialist expertise in sensitive debt recovery that will give you a better chance of being successful.
+There are agencies that have specialist expertise in sensitive debt recovery that will give you a better chance of being successful.